wp-plugins/powr-comments/readme.txt

 = Free Features =
 * Receive and display unlimited visitor comments.
 * Option to limit length of comments.
+* Collect and display ratings on 5-star scale.
 * Allow users to vote on favorite posts.
 * Custom colors, fonts, borders and backgrounds.
 * Built-in support displays text in any language.